 * May include purchasing portions of Golden State’s water system within Apple Valley.

-Keep in mind that the complete cost of this transaction, should it take place, will be all of the TOAV’s costs to date (it is projecting $3.2 million, which is pretty much in line with the $3.4 million spent by Missoula to seize Mountain Water Company), plus Ranchos’ legal costs (Mountain Water spent $5 million), plus the surcharge for breaking up Ranchos (which will almost certainly be more that $1 million), plus the costs associated with breaking out Ranchos’ portion of the bonds and loans it holds in conjunction with Park Water Company (or Liberty Utilities, should that sale go through before condemnation takes place) and obtaining new bonds or loans, plus the costs of bringing on-line whoever is going to actually run the water system, plus whatever the judge or jury rules Ranchos is really worth.
+Keep in mind that the complete cost of this transaction, should it take place, will be all of the TOAV’s costs to date (it was projecting $3.2 million; Missoula spent $3.4 million to seize Mountain Water Company), plus Liberty’s legal costs (Mountain Water spent $5 million), plus the surcharge for breaking up Liberty Apple Valley (which will almost certainly be more that $1 million), plus the costs associated with breaking out Liberty’s portion of the bonds and loans it holds in conjunction with Park Water Company (or Liberty Utilities, should that sale go through before condemnation takes place) and obtaining new bonds or loans, plus the costs of bringing on-line whoever is going to actually run the water system, plus whatever the judge or jury rules Liberty Utilities is really worth.

 All of these costs and expenses go into the total for the bond or loan TOAV will have to get.
-This means that if the purchase price turns out to be $150 million, and the other costs turn out to be $10 or $15 million, but TOAV can only get a bond in the amount of $140 million, then TOAV won’t be able to afford the deal.
-Because of the way condemnation laws work, it is possible that TOAV could take control of Ranchos before discovering what the total price is going to be.
-If this were to happen, TOAV would incur the transition costs, but if later it proved that TOAV could not raise financing, TOAV would incur further costs returning the water system to Ranchos, and every penny of the already-expended costs and expenses would go down the drain with nothing to show for it.
+This means that if the purchase price turns out to be $150 million, and the other costs turn out to be $10 or $15 million, but TOAV can only get a bond in the amount of $150 million, then TOAV won’t be able to afford the deal.
+Because of the way condemnation laws work, it is possible that TOAV could take control of Liberty Apple Valley before discovering what the total price is going to be.
+If this were to happen, TOAV would incur the transition costs, but if later it proved that TOAV could not raise financing, TOAV would incur further costs returning the water system to Liberty Utilities, and every penny of the already-expended costs and expenses would go down the drain with nothing to show for it.